 “My first two years of residency in the Children’s Service at Massachusetts General Hospital foreshadowed my call to work in community health and primary care within a general hospital.
 I returned to Mass General working for 10 years at other local hospitals to start community-based programs to complete that vocational call to care for high-risk children, adolescents and families within comprehensive primary care, establishing a community-based practice and Adolescent and Young Adult Medicine that continue to this day.
 It has been the most meaningful vocation to bring my medical education training to our most vulnerable patients and families, caring for and fostering their growth and development.

-Pediatric Infectious Disease and Immunodeficiences, 10 years of service
+Pediatric Infectious Disease and Immunodeficiencies, 10 years of service

 "Being a part of the MGHfC community is a great source of pride.
 I feel so fortunate to have the opportunity to work with such talented, dedicated and warm colleagues.
 I’m looking forward to the next decade!"

-Pediatric Hematology and Oncologym, 15 years of service
+Pediatric Hematology and Oncology, 15 years of service

 "My time at MGHfC means bringing my deep knowledge and wisdom of nursing to patients and families.
 It allows me to advocate for them from an administrative perspective with the assistance of extraordinary staff and colleagues.
 I have grown personally and professionally from a staff nurse in pediatric and adult endoscopy to a nurse manager.
 Thanks to the strong pediatric leadership I have the privilege to work with, I have pushed out of my ‘comfort zone’ to help patients, families and staff, and deliver the best possible care to our patients."